Sidarth2308/Graphql_in_Node/readme.txt

-In this Current Version, we need to give some options(specifically schema to the graphql endpoint).
+In this Current Version,
-For this, we created a folder called schema which contains a file called schema.js.
-Here we will specify how our graph will look like:
-1) The data types of the object nodes,
-2) The relationship between those data types
-3) How to query and return the data.
+Fixes:
+Schema : GraphQL** instead of GraphQl**

+Progress:
+Connected Schema to the server and implemented a dummy array to act as database.
+Changed the type of ID to GraphQLID instead of GraphQLString enabled GraphiQL

+Query is sent in the format:
+{
+  RootQueryfield(args:"whatever"){
+  fieldofObject1
+  fieldofObject2
+  }
+}

+eg:.
+{
+  book(id:"2"){
+    name
+    genre
+  }

+}